cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentsView.md

 - button to drill-down to deployment details
 - button to go back to the parent deployment

-    That button will only be visible on child environments or services pages.
+    This button is only visible on child environments and services pages.

 - buttons to drill-down to child environments or services

-    Those buttons will not be visible when there are no child environments or services.
+    These buttons are not visible on deployments without child environments or services.

     See [the Environments and Services section]({{< relref "#environments-and-services" >}}) for more information on child deployments.